nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 *  Decrement the backoff timer.
 *  Initiate the transmission of a frame exchange sequence.
+*  Invoke the backoff procedure due to choosing not to transmit (to be included in the version of the standard following IEEE 802.11-2020)
 *  Invoke the backoff procedure due to an internal collision.
 *  Do nothing.